-Eating 150 grams of carbs or less a day is considered a low-carb diet.
+Eating 150 grams of carbohydrates or less a day is considered a low-carb diet.
 However, many popular plans restrict carbs to as few as 20 grams a day.
-If your LDL cholesterol level concerns you, you might want to be a little more liberal with your carb restriction, according to the Harvard School of Public Health.
-A 2005 study published in JAMA investigated the effects of different levels of protein, carbs and fat on LDL cholesterol levels in a group of people with high blood pressure.
-The study found that a higher protein diet with a moderate amount of carbs helped lower LDL levels better than a higher carb, low-fat diet.
+If your LDL cholesterol level concerns you, you might want to adjust your diet to focus largely on healthy vegetarian foods, according to Harvard Health Publishing.

 That doesn't mean you should eat more pasta and white bread.
-Those extra carbs should come from vegetables, low-carb fruits and plant proteins such as beans, lentils and peas.
+Those extra carbs should come from low-carb, cholesterol-lowering foods, including vegetables, low-carb fruits and plant proteins such as beans, lentils and peas.
 A number of healthy veggies have 10 grams or less per serving, including spinach, broccoli, kale, peppers, tomatoes, asparagus and cauliflower.
-Pumpkin, technically a fruit, is also very low in carbs with 5 grams in a 1/2-cup serving.
-Using net carbs -- total carbs minus fiber -- some fruits that might fit your plan include raspberries with 7 grams per cup and strawberries with 8 grams per cup.
-Legumes are little higher in carbs; a 1/2-cup serving of cooked lentils, kidney beans or garbanzo beans has 12 to 16 grams of carbs.
+Pumpkin, technically a fruit, is also very low in carbs with 6 grams in a 1/2-cup serving.

 Best Fat Choices

 Like high-fat meats, fats such as butter, cream and lard are also high in saturated fat.
 When you're trying to lower LDL on your low-carb diet, replace those fats with plant-based, low-carb, cholesterol-lowering foods, such as olive oil, sunflower oil, avocados, olives, nuts and seeds.